HRLO77/Image-CNN/README.md

 # __main__.py

-def predict(fp: str, loc: bool=False, acc: float=0.80):
+def predict(fp: str, loc: bool=False, acc: float=.9):
     '''Predicts type of image, by fp provided.
     :param loc: Whether or not the object should be located in the image.
-When locating, returns tuple[list[tuple[np.ndarray[int, int], tuple[int, int, int, int]]], tuple[int, int]] representing a list of tuples, first item being a probability of the zone being 1, and the 4 int tuple being the box of the zone.
+When locating, returns tuple[list[tuple[np.ndarray[int, int], tuple[int, int, int, int]]], tuple[int, int], tuple[int, int]] representing a list of tuples, first item being a probability as an np.ndarray, the 4 int tuple being the box of the zone.
+And the last tuple is the width and height of the image.
     :param acc: The accuracy of locating the image, as a float between 0.0001 and 1.
     :param fp: File path to image to predict.''' if loc: